drupalprojects/fft/README.txt

 Usage
 --------------------------
-- Create your template, default formmater template store in folder 'sites/all/formatter', you can change this folder at 'admin/config/content/fft'.
+- Create your template, default Formatter template store in folder 'sites/all/formatter', you can change this folder at 'admin/config/content/fft'.
 Formatter template create as normal twig template, example you create inline tags template, create file with name 'inline-tags.html.twig' in folder